mykelalvis/FT/Traveller/WORKING/Mongoose/Three Blind Mice/See How They Run.md

 District 268 (Spinward Marches 1532) B426467-8 Ni Controlled from Dallia, Elixabeth is an unimportant world that's a client state of the Imperium and has an Imperial Naval Base established to ensure local political agreements are adhered to.
 With a chilly and thin, tainted atmosphere, the population of 2 0,000 lives mostly in the domed city of Jaffne (q.v).
 Culturally the inhabitants maintain a distinctiveness from the worlds around them to emphasise their independence.
 There is some resentment towards Imperial 'interference' as it's seen.

 Fifth Night An evening set aside on most ships in the Third Imperium, and beyond, whether large or small, for some form of entertainment.
-Most traditionally it is a 'jump- in' where motivated individuals or groups can demonstrate a talent and an MC or Master of Ceremonies will encourage participation, decide on a running order and introduce the acts.
+Most traditionally it is a 'jump-in' where motivated individuals or groups can demonstrate a talent and an MC or Master of Ceremonies will encourage participation, decide on a running order and introduce the acts.
 The Fifth Night tradition arose from it not being missed due to an early Jump exit but allowing some time for preparation.
 Sometimes, on passenger liners for example, it may be a more formal party or performance.
 Sometimes it is just an excuse for a ship with crew only to have a late night drinks or game session.

 Forine District 268 (Spinward Marches 1533) D3129B8-A Hi Ic In Na A small and bitterly cold world which contains its population of six billion in tens of thousands of huge environmental domes.
 These dot the surface of the planet so evenly and so brightly that from space the nightside appears to be a single structure.
 Few travellers visiting the system miss a chance to observe this in all its beauty.